 Context of the evaluation

 Low-income individuals in the United States often rely heavily on expensive financial services such as payday loans, auto title loans, pawn shop loans, and bank overdrafts.
-Individuals frequently turn to expensive debt obligations because their riskiness disqualifies them from traditional, lower-priced alternatives.
+Credit scoring systems, which originated out of the dual credit market that resulted from discriminatory housing segregation in the United States, continue to limited access to affordable credit among low-income households, and in particular, black households.1 Households frequently turn to expensive debt obligations because their lower credit scores disqualify them from lower-priced alternatives.

 Clarifi is a non-profit organization that provides low-cost access to various financial products, services, and resources.
 Debt Management Plans (DMPs) are one of Clarifi’s financial planning tools that aim to help clients manage and repay their debt with the help of experienced credit counselors.
 The retention rate of clients who join Clarifi’s DMP programs is 80 percent, meaning that 20 percent of DMP enrollees leave the program within the first year.

 Working with Clarifi and its Debt Management Plan clients, researchers are evaluating the effect of various messaging and peer support programs on the financial outcomes of participants.
 The evaluation involves 1,000 of Clarifi’s clients in southeastern Pennsylvania, southern New Jersey, New York state.